MicrosoftDocs/memdocs/sccm/core/plan-design/configs/support-for-sql-server-versions.md

 ### SQL Server 2017 Express

-You can use this version of SQL Server, with a minimum of [cumulative update version 2](https://support.microsoft.com/help/4052574), for the following sites:
+You can use this version with [cumulative update version 2](https://support.microsoft.com/help/4052574) or higher, as long as your cumulative update version is supported by the SQL lifecycle.
+This version of SQL can be used for the following sites:

 - A secondary site
 <!--SMS.498506-->

 ### SQL Server 2016 Express

-You can use this version of SQL Server with no minimum cumulative update version for the following sites:
+You can use this version with the minimum service pack and cumulative update supported by the SQL lifecycle.
+This version of SQL can be used for the following sites:

 - A secondary site

 ### SQL Server 2014 Express

-You can use this version of SQL Server with no minimum cumulative update version for the following sites:
+You can use this version with the minimum service pack and cumulative update supported by the SQL lifecycle.
+This version of SQL can be used for the following sites:

 - A secondary site

 ### SQL Server 2012 Express

-You can use this version of SQL Server with no minimum cumulative update version for the following sites:
+You can use this version with the minimum service pack and cumulative update supported by the SQL lifecycle.
+This version of SQL can be used for the following sites:

 - A secondary site